Mailu/helm-charts/mailu/README.md

 A `DaemonSet` can e.g. be usefull if you have multiple DNS entries / IPs in your MX record and want `front` to be reachable on every IP.

 This can be set with the `front.kind` value.

+Beware that if using a `DaemonSet` you'll need a storage class that supports `ReadWriteMany` access mode.

 ## Ingress